 CCS 100 - Introduction to Cultural Studies

-Four courses are required from the four clusters:
+One course is required from each of the four clusters:

 Theory cluster: Courses from this cluster will help students develop the ability to use a variety of theoretical approaches to understanding globalization and marginalization.
 One course is required.